How do charter schools work?

 Are charter schools nonprofit?

 Charter schools are public schools.
 Nearly two-thirds are freestanding, but sometimes a group of charter schools is supported by a management organization.
 The overwhelming majority of charter schools are nonprofit organizations.
-Some states allow for-profit organizations to manage charter schools, but that accounts for less than 15% of charter schools across the country.
+Some states allow for-profit organizations to manage charter schools, but that accounts for only 12% of charter schools across the country.
 Regardless, all charter schools are free to attend.

 How can I start a charter school?